isomerpages/moe-nushigh/_admissions/Year 1 and 3 Admissions/Admissions FAQs.md

 If there are vacancies after the DSA-Sec Exercise, interested students must indicate their interest and register for the Supplementary Intake Exercise (SIE) from 1 November 2022 to the third day of release of PSLE results.

-For Year 3 admission in 2023, the registration is from 15 to 29 August 2022 at [Year 3 Admission Online Application Portal](https://form.gov.sg/61b07c1cfef0530013c85b9b).
+For Year 3 admission in 2023, the registration is from 15 to 29 August 2022 at [Year 3 Admission Online Application Portal](https://form.gov.sg/61b07c1cfef0530013c85b9b) **expired form**.

 ##### **2\.
 How old must an applicant be to qualify for admission?**